OGGM/oggm.github.io/_posts/2020-01-04-new-license.md

 war here.

-After some thought, we (well, mostly me, but I was supported by most of the OGGM contributors) settled for BSD3.
+After some thought, we (well, mostly me, but I was supported by most of the OGGM contributors) decided to use BSD3.
 We had quite some discussion [on github](https://github.com/OGGM/oggm/issues/858) about this, and I am going to summarize the main points here:

 1. The OGGM projects provide a framework from which many models and other software